How Long Does an Eviction Process Take [market_city]

 If the tenant does not fix the problem during the notice period, the landlord’s next step is to file a complaint for summary ejectment in Wake County District Court or the district court where the property is located.
 This filing officially asks the court to review the case and decide whether the tenant should be removed.

 To do this correctly, landlords must fill out Form AOC-CVM-201 and submit it with the appropriate filing fee.
-The complaint needs to clearly explain the reason for the eviction, whether it is unpaid rent, property damage, or another violation.
+The complaint must clearly state the reason for the eviction, whether it is unpaid rent, property damage, or another violation.
 It must also show that the tenant was properly given notice and that the landlord made reasonable efforts to resolve the issue.

 Because accuracy is so important, many landlords choose to work with an attorney during this stage.
-Even a small mistake on the paperwork or missing evidence could cause the judge to dismiss the case, forcing the landlord to begin the process again.
+Even a minor paperwork error or a missing piece of evidence could lead the judge to dismiss the case, forcing the landlord to restart the process.
 By seeking legal guidance, landlords can ensure the documents are properly prepared and the case progresses without unnecessary setbacks—an especially valuable step if you need to resolve issues quickly to move forward with options like deciding to sell your house fast in Raleigh.

 Serving the Eviction Notice to the Tenant

 The tenant must be given official notice of the case after the complaint is made.
 The tenant will know when and where the court meeting is because of this.
 There are a few different ways to deliver something in North Carolina, but the most popular ones are personal delivery and certified mail with a return receipt.
 Most of the time, the most reliable way to deliver a notice is to hand it straight to the tenant.
 Also, certified mail is strong because it leaves a paper record.
-Notifying the tenant by putting a notice on their door is sometimes the last option, but the renter can argue that they never got it in court.
+Notifying the tenant by posting a notice on their door is sometimes the last option, but the tenant can argue they never received it in court.

 Landlords should always keep records of how the notice was delivered.
 Signed receipts, photographs, or affidavits can serve as evidence later if the tenant disputes service.
 For tenants, ignoring a notice is one of the worst mistakes to make.
 Even if the situation feels unfair, showing up in court is always better than letting the case go forward uncontested.